abhinavmehta14/proxy-redis/README.md

 # Proxy Redis Service

-This repo is to interact with a [Redis](https://redis.io/) Datastore.
-Currently,
+This service is to interact with a [Redis](https://redis.io/) Datastore via HTTP.
+Setup is meant to be scalable and handle concurrent requests.
+Service uses the below building blocks,
  - Webserver is based on [Dropwizard](https://www.dropwizard.io/1.0.0/docs/getting-started.html), a Java framework for developing RESTful web apps
  - Exposes a HTTP GET endpoint to perform read operations from Redis
  - Exposes a HTTP POST endpoint, a backdoor to perform write operation to Redis
  - Caches `<key,value>` pairs into a [Guava](https://github.com/google/guava/wiki) based LRU cache

- - System offers eventual consistency, low availability in it's current form
+System in it's current form offers,
+1. Eventual Consistency
+2. Not Highly Available (HA)

+HA can be offered with current setup with minor changes.

 ## Development - Running Proxy Service
 ### Prerequisites